By Dr. Lawrence Wilson

 4. The time suggested to boil the coffee varies among practitioners.
 To prepare an enema, I suggest boiling the coffee for exactly 12 minutes.
 Longer than this can overcook it.

 5. Some other doctors suggest using three or four cups of water.
-I suggest using only one to three cups of distilled water for an enema.
+I suggest using only two to three cups of distilled water for an enema.

-William Donald Kelley, DDS.
+William Donald Kelley, DDS (1925-2005).
 In 1968, Dr. Kelley was diagnosed with pancreatic cancer.
 He carefully researched natural cancer therapies and evolved a very effective natural approach that used coffee enemas.
 He wrote about their benefits and importance in a small book entitled One Answer To Cancer (1969, 1999).

 Harold Manner, PhD.
 Dr. Manner was another pioneer in natural cancer therapy who highly recommended the use of the coffee enema as part of his therapy for cancer.